 Increasing the chances of a successful pregnancy by looking at the embryos chromosomes

-During an IVF cycle there are in most cases multiple embryos available for transfer to the woman hoping to become pregnant.
-IVF treatment is expensive and a stressful experience for the woman.
+During an IVF cycle there are – in most cases – multiple embryos available for transfer to the woman hoping to become pregnant.
+IVF treatment is expensive and a stressful experience for the patients.
 The goal of the treatment must therefor be to have success after one or only a few cycles.
 Factors contributing to success or failure of an IVF cycle are various, many of which are still poorly understood.
-One of the best-understood factors is the genomic make-up of the embryo(s) transferred: If the cells have a non-standard number of chromosomes, the chances of survival are very low for the embryo.
+One of the better-understood factors is the genomic make-up of the embryo(s) transferred: If the cells have a non-standard number of chromosomes, the chances of survival are low for the embryo.

 Counting chromosomes by counting sequencing reads

 Determining the copy-numbers of every chromosome can be reliably done with sequencing-based approaches nowadays.
 One way to achieve this is the read-counting method employed by many software solutions and commercial products.
 The method can be outlined as followed:

 - Extract and amplify the DNA of a few embryonic cells

 - Align the sequencing reads back to the human reference genome

 - Count how many reads you see in the different regions and chromosomes and

 - Determine the copy-numbers from this measurement.

 This is of course vastly simplified and cannot be discussed at every level of detail here, but we can focus on the last steps a bit further.